Operational amplifier applications: Voltage follower (unity buffer amplifier)

 Due to the strong (i.e., unity gain) feedback and certain non-ideal characteristics of real operational amplifiers, this feedback system is prone to have poor stability margins.
 Consequently, the system may be unstable when connected to sufficiently capacitive loads.
 In these cases, a lag compensation network (e.g., connecting the load to the voltage follower through a resistor) can be used to restore stability.
 The manufacturer data sheet for the operational amplifier may provide guidance for the selection of components in external compensation networks.
 Alternatively, another operational amplifier can be chosen that has more appropriate internal compensation.

 The input and output impedance are affected by the feedback loop in the same way as the non-inverting amplifier, with B=1.

 Summing amplifier

-A summing amplifier sums several (weighted) voltages:
+A summing amplifier produces the negative of the sum of several (weighted) voltages: